 1I make a conscious effort to serve foods rich in vitamin C at least twice per week.
-2 I serve fresh or frozen vegetables and fruits most of the time.
-3 I try to sit and eat with the children whenever possible.
+2 I serve fresh/raw vegetables and fruit often.
+3 I try to sit and eat with the children whenever possible to set an example and spark conversation.
 4 I ensure that every child washes thoroughly before and after eating, even at snack.
 5 I plan cooking/food activities for the children to help them understand the functions of food.
 6 I understand that it is important to maintain a variety in fruits and veggies, even in the winter.
-7 I talk with my children about the importance of healthy eating.
-8 I recognize that 100% juice is not the same as consuming whole foods.
-9 I try to set a good example of healthy eating habits.
-10 With the onset of colder weather and more time inside with close contact, I understand that my children will need a strong immune response to fight off illness.
+7 I try to introduce new or unusual foods to encourage risk-taking and expand variety in their diet 8 I recognize that juice is not the same as consuming whole foods.
+9 I try to encourage healthy eating often 10 With the onset of colder weather and more time inside with close contact, I understand that my children will need a strong immune response to fight off illness.
 11I try to engage the children in choices about what we will eat at least some of the time.
 12 I do not allow toys, books, television, or video games during meal times.
-13I use books, stories, songs, and games about food to increase awareness.
-14 I always wash ALL raw foods to ensure dirt and bacteria from pastures, transport vehicles, and produce handlers does not reach my children.
+13I use books, stories, songs, and games about food during learning and play time 14 I always wash ALL raw foods to ensure dirt and bacteria from pastures, transport vehicles, and produce handlers does not reach my children.
 15 I never withhold foods in association with behavior.
-16 I recognize that healthy eating habits are a LEARNED behavior rather than just a preference.
-17 I try to introduce new fruits and veggies whenever possible.
+16 I recognize that healthy eating habits are a LEARNED behavior as well as preference.
+17 I ensure that my food prep and service areas are sanitary.
 18 I try to serve raw foods in a variety of ways like salads, with dips, as purees, or in unusual shapes.
 19 I engage my children in conversations about their food likes and dislikes.
 20 I try to let my children serve themselves at least some of the time.
 21 I ensure my children go outside or engage in full physical activity at least once each day, even in the winter.
 Choose one of the statements above about which you believe strongly and briefly describe why you feel this statement is important to the nutrition education of your children: